-On the heels of releasing their mesmerizing live album, Winter and the Sacred Tree, and performing several of these concerts on the tail end of last year, To Wake You has begun the new one hunkering down in a small apartment in the heart of San Luis Obispo to still the mind and call in new material.
-Nourished by 2019’s travels and retreats amidst vibrant landscapes, the magic is happening and their enthusiasm is building for the coming concerts on the Central Coast and in Europe later in 2020.
+On the heels of releasing their mesmerizing live album, Winter and the Sacred Tree, and performing several of these concerts on the tail end of 2019, To Wake You began 2020 hunkering down in a small apartment in the heart of San Luis Obispo to still the mind and call in new material.
+Nourished by 2019’s travels and retreats amidst vibrant landscapes, the magic was happening and their enthusiasm was building for the coming concerts on the Central Coast and in Europe later in 2020.

 To Wake You is a sonic dance between Danish Karoline Hausted and American Mark Davis.
 As revealed on their EP Beauty In The Smallest Things and their newly released live album Winter & The Sacred Tree, there is contrast between the two - feminine meeting masculine, lilting Scandinavian folk inﬂuences meeting rumbling rock sensibilities.
 Together, they create a uniﬁed ﬁeld of their own.
 To Wake You is music to close your eyes to and travel to an other-worldly place of wonder, of mystery, and of the heart.